cenuno/pointdexter/cran-comments.md

 pointdexter 0.1.0
 =================

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Removed GPL-3 LICENSE file and mention of it in the DESCRIPTION file.

+* Replaced sf URLs.

 ## Test environments
 * local: macOS High Sierra 10.13.6 install, R 3.5.2
 * travis-ci: Ubuntu 14.04.5 LTS, R 3.5.2